wmdmark/syncmycode/readme.md

-# Local Sync
+# Sync My Code

 ---

 ## What

-Local Sync is an unorthodox but pragmatic way of sharing code between different projects and keeping them in sync.
+Sync My Code is an unorthodox but pragmatic way of sharing code between different projects and keeping them in sync.
 Think of it as a poor man's Bit.dev.

 Here's what it does: